rnmapbox/maps/docs/LineLayer.md

 `lineDasharray`

 #### Description
 Specifies the lengths of the alternating dashes and gaps that form the dash pattern.
 The lengths are later scaled by the line width.
 To convert a dash length to pixels, multiply the length by the current line width.
+Note that GeoJSON sources with `lineMetrics: true` specified won't render dashed lines to the expected scale.
+Also note that zoomDependent expressions will be evaluated only at integer zoom levels.

 #### Type
 `array<number>`